 TfNSW also provides resources to support Roads and Maritime Services, Sydney Trains and Sydney Metro process and make decisions on applications received by those agencies.
 Each Transport cluster agency remains responsible for making decisions regarding the release of information held by their organisation under the GIPA Act.

-There are seven Divisions which make up the organisational structure of TfNSW:
+There are six divisions which make up the organisational structure of TfNSW:

-- Customer Services – sustains strong focus on the customer and the end-to-end customer journey experience and manages public affairs, stakeholder and community engagement, the operation of Opal and administration of concession related travel schemes and delivers customer relations and government services, including pricing and revenue.
+- Customer Technology and Services – puts customer experience at the centre of how we manage and improve our services and uses technology and innovation to deliver even better, more responsive services for customers.
+Customer Technology and Services maintains a strong focus on the customer and the end-to-end customer journey experience and manages public affairs, stakeholder and community engagement, government services, the operation of Opal and administration of concession related travel schemes, pricing and revenue, and delivery of short to medium term integrated transport planning.

-- Infrastructure and Services – provides integrated development and delivery of transport assets, and oversees the operation of transport services that customers value.
-It transforms strategy into seamless transport networks and services, efficiently and effectively.
+- Infrastructure and Place – plans, develops and delivers transport infrastructure that capitalises on commercial opportunities to help develop liveable, vibrant places for the community.
+Infrastructure and Place provides integrated development and delivery of transport assets and transforms strategy into seamless transport networks and services, efficiently and effectively.

 - Sydney Light Rail – will deliver a new light rail line to the CBD and south east.